alecmuffett/ready-made-twitter-searches/README.md

 OR warrantproof
 OR (
     (
         algorithm
         OR algorithms
         OR e2e
         OR "end to end"
         OR facebook
         OR instagram
         OR "law enforcement"
         OR messenger
         OR nspcc
         OR unregulated
         OR whatsapp
+        OR "bout en bout"
         )
     AND (
+        chiffre
+        OR chiffrement
+        OR cryptage
-	encrypt
+        OR encrypt
         OR encrypted
         OR encryption
         OR encryptions
         )
     )
 ```